29next/theme-kit/README.md

-# Prime theme kit
+# Next theme kit

-Theme Kit is a cross-platform command line tool that you can use to build Prime themes.
+Theme Kit is a cross-platform command line tool that you can use to build themes.
 To get up and running quickly with Theme Kit.

 ## How to setup